 Tapas can contain meatballs, olives, and cheese, as well as more complex dishes like chopitos and paella.
 Chopitos are a variation of fried squid whereas paella is a meat and rice dish that can contain seafood or chicken.

 17. Spaniards are very respectful to others

-Another one of the cool facts about Spain is that the locals are considered to be incredibly respectful to their elders and each other and will often shake hands upon meeting and departing.
+Another one of the cool facts about Spain is that the locals are incredibly respectful to their elders and each other and will often shake hands upon meeting and departing.